 There are two key points to bear in mind with any settlement.
 The first is that it is evidence based and the second is that it is full and final.
 So the personal solicitor has to prove the value of the claim by expert and other evidence.
 This will include a medical report that gives a diagnosis and a prognosis.
 Other experts, medical and non-medical may also be necessary.
 Once a clear prognosis is given by the expert/s the lawyers can value the case.
 Secondly, any settlement is almost always once and for all, where there is no return to the court for a reassessment even if the things turn out worse than expected.

 The combination of these two factors means that a lawyer should be able to produce a reliable valuation of any claim, but can never be 100% certain that it will be precisely the right amount in that particular case.
-Inevitably some people will be over-compensated and some under-compensated – the only way to prevent that would be to keep a case running until the injured person has completely recovered, which in many cases is impractical and undesirable.
+Inevitably some people will be over-compensated and some will end up with an under-settled personal injury claim – the only way to prevent that would be to keep a case running until the injured person has completely recovered, which in many cases is impractical and undesirable.

 So there can be no guarantee that any settlement is at absolutely the correct figure.
 A lawyer will have done his or her job properly if they can show that have obtained all the necessary evidence, claimed for all the relevant heads of loss, produced a reasonable valuation based on the guidelines and case law, and taken into account any other relevant factors.
 But sometimes mistakes are made and sometimes corners are cut.